 - Past lawsuits and claims

 They may also investigate other unflattering aspects of your family history as well.
-Even if you, your spouse, or your child has done something embarrassing in the past, this does not excuse the defendant’s conduct.
+However, this does not excuse the defendant’s conduct.
 The best thing to do is to tell your attorney about any pertinent information so that they can be prepared to take action and prevent that information from becoming part of the lawsuit.

 Contact the Sexual Abuse Lawyers at Reich & Binstock